Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_faq/guide.en-gb.md

 ### What is the Offsite Replication option in a 3-AZ deployment mode?

 With Object Storage in a 3-AZ region, we have introduced a new option called **Offsite Replication**, which automatically replicates your data to a remote site for greater resiliency with a one-click action in the OVHcloud Control Panel.
 This feature is only available for primary Object Storage in a 3-AZ region and is based on an OVHcloud auto-generated and managed replication rule configuration.
-Follow [this guide](/pages/storage_and_backup/object_storage/s3_asynchronous_replication), section "Offsite Replication option" to get more details about this feature.
+Read the "Offsite Replication option" section from [this guide](/pages/storage_and_backup/object_storage/s3_asynchronous_replication) to get more details about this feature.

 ## Go further

 Join our [community of users](/links/community).

-**\***: S3 is a trademark of Amazon Technologies, Inc. OVHcloud’s service is not sponsored by, endorsed by, or otherwise affiliated with Amazon Technologies, Inc.
+<sup>1</sup>: S3 is a trademark of Amazon Technologies, Inc. OVHcloud’s service is not sponsored by, endorsed by, or otherwise affiliated with Amazon Technologies, Inc.